FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 Additionally, WebAuthn has additional security benefits:

 * Physical access to the authenticator is required
-* Unlike a code, a user can't share their passkey, because they don't know it
+* Unlike a code, a user can't share their passkey, because they don't know it (proprietary offerings from vendors like Apple notwithstanding)
 * Unlike a push message, attackers can't start a WebAuthn ceremony

 These all combine to offer a more secure experience than MFA or a password manager.